A Bowl of Ten Benefits.

 - Lycopene.
-Attention Boomer men!
+Attention all guys, men, males!
 Cooked tomato products, (like canned diced tomatoes, spaghetti sauce, tomato sauce and salsa) contain far more prostate-cancer fighting lycopene than fresh tomatoes.
-Once again, that canning process makes more of it available to us.
+Once again, that canning process makes more of it available to you.

 - Soluble fiber.
 The black beans and pears are rich in soluble fiber which helps lower LDL cholesterol to keep your heart healthier.

 - Eye Health.
-Canned corn is a valuable Boomer food for eyesight.
+Canned corn is a valuable food for optimal eyesight, especially as you age.
 Two main phytonutrients in corn, lutein and zeaxanthin, help reduce the risk of age-related macular degeneration.
 So eat your corn, whether it’s canned, frozen or fresh – including plenty of Indiana Sweet Corn!

 - Blood pressure.
 The magnesium and potassium in nearly every fruit and vegetable – including all those in this Sunny Six Can Salsa – helps promote healthy blood pressure levels.
 And healthy blood pressure helps overall heart health.

 - Healthy Heart.
 Along with that magnesium and potassium, the vitamin C and A from all the fruits and vegetables, including the phytonutrients in red onion, green onion and garlic, contribute to optimal heart health and disease prevention.